Virgin Group: Foodpreneur

 In 2014, Branson and Virgin StartUp launched the "Foodpreneur" food and drink focused start-up competition.
 Winners received mentorship from Branson, legal support, and brand counseling.
 The 2014 winners included Proper Beans, Killer Tomato, Sweetpea Pantry, and Sweet Virtues.

 In 2015, winners were given the opportunity to pitch Target Corporation buyers in the US.
 The 2015 winners included Pip & Nut, Double Dutch Drinks, Harry Bromptons, Cauli Rice, and Mallow and Marsh.

-Only one start-up was announced winner of the 2017 Foodpreneur prize, The Snaffling Pig Co., who won a six-week rental space at Intu Lakeside, the retail center with the highest foot traffic in the U.K.
+Only one start-up was announced winner of the 2017 Foodpreneur prize, The Snaffling Pig Co., who won a six-week rental space at intu Lakeside, the shopping centre with the highest foot traffic in the U.K.